-Biotechnology and Electron Microscopy Program Cluster School of Agriscience and Technologies
+Biotechnology and Electron Microscopy Program Cluster School of Applied Science, Engineering, and Technology Program offered at Madison Campuses

 The Electron Microscopy program is a two-year program in which students learn to operate electron microscopes and related equipment, both scanning (SEM) and transmission (TEM).
 The preparation of biological and material samples for observation by TEM or SEM is an important part of the program.
 Interpretation of sample observations, including metallurgical structures and biological ultrastructure, is included.